Easy Pasta Dish With Easy Cleanup!

 The cooking method of this recipe intrigues me more than the individual ingredients.
 Of course, the amount of liquids is essential, but what liquids you use or herbs and spices you choose is entirely up to you.

 The sauce develops from the starches in the pasta combined with the liquids while the rest of the other ingredients cook.

 How Did It Turn Out

 Was it the best pasta dish I've ever eaten?
-No, but it was very good for a quick & easy, simple meal that my 15 year old daughter could throw together with confidence.
-I’m sure you could play around with some of the ingredients and even make it better but that's up to you to explore.
+No, but it was perfect for a quick & easy, simple meal that my 15-year-old daughter could throw together confidently.
+You could play around with some of the ingredients and even make it better, but that's up to you to explore.

 Simple One Pot Pasta Recipe